nbronzina/nbronzina/README.md

 - 👋 Hi, I’m @nbronzina
-- 🤖 I’m a Design Researcher and Futurist
+- 🤖 I’m a Design Researcher
 - 🌱 I’m currently working on Design Fiction Scenarios and Archetypes
 - 💞️ I’m looking to collaborate on any near future phygital service or product
 - 📫 How to reach me: nicolas.bronzina@gmail.com